Gaetz/js-Pong/README.md

 - Create a 'app' folder at root
 - Create a 'index.js' in the app folder
 - Create a 'dist' folder at root
-- Create a .babelrc file at root
+- Create a '.babelrc' file at root
-- Create a webpack.config.js file at root
+- Create a 'webpack.config.js' file at root
 - add 'node_modules' to your .gitignore

 Install babel locally